rpiga/Lagunita/Notes.md

 ### Karatsuba Multiplication

-- With same example as before, let’s check a different approach in order to understand if there’s a more effective way to perform the calculation
+- With same example as before, let’s check a different approach in order to understand if ==there’s a more effective way to perform the calculation==

 ```markdown
   5678